Solutions

 If this sounds unsustainable, that’s because it was.
 The sheer volume of litigation that was arising, particularly in a sector like insurance, forced the practice of litigation support to change.
 An intimidating process like the one described above was too much for most in-house teams to handle, meaning that outside counsel were needed for extra firepower - bringing with them a cost that was potentially limitless.
 Private practice lawyers are trained to be forensic and diligent, exploring every rabbit hole and chasing down every document, at a relentless hourly rate that could quickly spiral out of control.

-The advent of e-discovery software brought a sea change to a process that had been horribly labour-intensive for IT.
+The additional of e-discovery software to the existing range of law practice management software brought a sea change to a process that had been horribly labour-intensive for IT.
 Before applications like Encase eDiscovery came along, we had to ask IT to manually export a mailbox and get the last backup of the computer from the backup file-share.
 Aside from being insufficiently forensic, this process used precious IT resources, which cost money, and had a big opportunity cost as it diverted them from other useful tasks.
 The introduction of e-discovery software meant, for the first time, that I could place an agent on a desktop, get a forensic disk image, and collect data from the email exchange without needing to engage IT.
 It was expensive - but as an investment in our long-term business, it was transformative.

 Deploying e-discovery software properly means the reaction time to a litigation risk will be unrecognisable, compared to the heavily manual process we used to rely on